 1. Set incremental goals and have a plan

-Setting a goal gives you something to work towards, and putting together a game plan helps you think about how you’re going to get there and how long it’s realistically going to take.
+Setting a goal gives you something to work towards, and putting together a game plan helps you think about how you’re going to get there and how long it’s going to take.

 2. Think long term and avoid short-term fads

-The same goes for investing and growing your wealth, it’s about thinking long-term when deciding where to put your money and not trying to chase the latest trend.
+The same goes for investing and growing your wealth.
+It’s all about thinking long-term when deciding where to put your money and not trying to chase the latest trend.
 It’s not easy fighting the temptation to follow fads when investing, which is why it’s important to know yourself and what you don’t know.

-3. Start as soon as possible, do it regularly and don’t stop
+3. Start as soon as possible, do it regularly – and don’t stop

 Getting into a habit and building momentum helps to improve results in both fitness and when it comes to saving and investing.
 Doing a little bit each day makes more of a difference than you think.
 Investing $2,000 at 25 as opposed to 35 could double the profit you make by the time you’re 50.

-5. Use your friends as motivation
+5. Use your friends to motivate you

 Group fitness and training sessions let you exercise together with your friends, giving you the added motivation to turn up (you don’t want to pike out on your mates) and work hard.